 The region at the left of the pinch-off voltage and locus curve is called the ohmic region or voltage-controlled resistor.
 In this region, the JFET can work as a voltage-controlled variable resistor.

-FET Symbols
+FET Transistor Symbols

 Types of FETs